squispeb/jira-mcp/README.md

 → AI replaces the issue description in Jira
 Keep product docs and dev context in sync!

+🔗 **"Show me what link types are available"**
+→ AI fetches all issue link types (Blocks, Relates, Duplicate, etc.)
+Understand your relationship options!

+🚫 **"PROJECT-105 blocks PROJECT-54 because the bug needs to be fixed first"**
+→ AI creates a "blocks" link between issues with a comment
+Track dependencies and blockers automatically!

 🔥 **TL;DR:** Your AI now speaks Jira + Cursor!
-Fetch projects, filter issues, track changes, manage epics, add comments, edit descriptions & fix bugs—all inside your IDE.
+Fetch projects, filter issues, track changes, manage epics, link related issues, add comments, edit descriptions & fix bugs—all inside your IDE.
 From backlog to bug fixes, MCP Server makes Jira work for you!

 ## Example Workflows